b2io/handbook/day-to-day.md

 Every team member is welcome to choose their hardware, software, and development environment.
 In addition to Zoom for both internal and external meetings, and Harvest for time tracking, we use:

 - Slack: daily communication
-- Github: remote versioning control
+- Github: remote version control
 - Jira: project management
 - Google Suite: document storage and email
 - Know Your Team: 1 on 1 meetings